-TENS is an abbreviation of Transcutaneous Electrical Nerve Stimulation.
+TENS is an abbreviation for Transcutaneous Electrical Nerve Stimulation.

 Transcutaneous means “across the skin”.
-In simple terms, a tens machine stimulates your nerves via an electrical current through your skin.
+Simply put, a tens machine stimulates nerves via an electrical current through your skin.
 A TENS machine is an electronic medical device.
 A TENS machine may assist you in modest short-term pain relief.
-The use of a TENS machine should be as one part of a pain management program under the guidance of your doctor/healthcare practitioner.

-Motor Level Stimulation – The goal of motor level stimulation is to cause the release of the body’s own opiate-like substances to achieve pain relief.
+Motor Level Stimulation – The goal of motor level stimulation is to cause the release of the body’s opiate-like substances to relieve pain.

 TENS Machine FAQs